-- Add a few noodles to a bowl, ladle the prepared soup on top and top with a dollop of ricotta topping and some shredded mozzarella cheese.
+- to serve: Add a few noodles to a bowl, ladle the prepared soup on top and top with a dollop of ricotta topping and some shredded mozzarella cheese.
 Sprinkle with additional parsley and basil if desired.

 Please note: This post contains an affiliate links.
 An affiliate link just means that a teeny tiny portion of the sales comes back to Little Spice Jar.
 This in no way affect the price of the item that you purchase.
 Revenue generated from these links help Little Spice Jar to continue to provide free recipes.
 Thank you!

 LOVE THIS RECIPE?
 KEEP IN TOUCH AND DON’T MISS OUT ON ANY OF LITTLE SPICE JARS RECIPES!